cisco1635/doyoumood/README.md

   - "node server.js"
   - "ng serve"

-Applicaiton will be visible at "http://localhost:4200" adress
+Application will be visible at "http://localhost:4200" adress